mucolon/gemini-interface/readme.md

 3. Read `api.py` script.
 Most importantly read after `if __name__ == '__main__':` for a brief explanation how to execute orders.

 4. Never share your API Keys or `config.py` as anyone with your keys can control your account.
-I would recommend adding `config.py` to your `.gitignore` file.
+I would recommend making sure `config.py` is in your `.gitignore` file.